FIRST ISSUE TAX BILLS

 The Escrow Company/Mortgage Company receives this information electronically from the Tax Collector.
 However, you should always check to be sure they have, in fact, paid the taxes.

-You can send us a written request or you can call us and give us your new mailing address.
+You can send us a written request.
 State law requires tax bills be sent to the last known address.

 Yes.
 Our computer systems do not connect or interchange information.